SimCLR

 - For each original image, we augment it into two views i and j.
 These views i and j are mutually positive examples.

-- All other 2(N-1) views k where k ≠ i and k ≠ j are negative examples of i (or j).
+- All other 2(N-1) views k where k ≠ i and k ≠ j are treated as negative examples of i (or j).
 Therefore, for each view i, we want to maximize its similarity with its positive example j, while minimizing its similarity to all negative examples k.

 SimCLR proposes a NT-Xent loss (the normalized temperature-scaled cross entropy loss), which took inspiration from the InfoNCE loss, for contrastive learning.
-In short, the InfoNCE loss compares the similarity of

-The final loss is computed across all positive pairs, both
+The final loss is computed across all positive pairs, both \((i, j)\) and \((j, i)\), in a mini-batch.

 See the appendix for the implementation.